sateffen/coredns-ip-destination-guard/README.md

 - Add more unittests.
 Currently, there are not a lot of them, and it would help to make sure future changes don't break anything.
+- Add metrics, like counting the currently allowed routes.
 - Implement an iptables backend.
 Even though iptables is "legacy", it might be worth implementing, as some people still use it.
 - Maybe implement other interesting firewall integrations, like bpfilter or BSD firewall?